Click on any of the following frequently asked questions to read the answer.

 Parents or guardians have the option to restrict their minor child’s ability to check out video items or to access the Internet when they obtain the card, and can change those restrictions at any time by showing ID to staff to verify that they are the responsible parent or guardian.

 If a child’s parents are divorced or separated, either parent may sign for the child’s card, although it is recommended that the parent with primary custody sign for the card.
 It is the parents’ responsibility to ensure that the child has access to the card and to assume responsibility for items borrowed and charges incurred.

 Library materials will be loaned to registered borrowers according to the following schedule:

-No. You can return any Chillicothe & Ross County Public Library item to any of our seven locations.
+No. You can return any Chillicothe & Ross County Public Library item to any of our nine locations.
 The location from which you checked it out does not matter.

-Featured items (items labeled “Hot in Chilli”, “Medium in Chilli”, or “Sweet in Chilli”) cannot be renewed.
-All other items can be renewed up to a max of two times, as long as there are not holds on the item.
+Featured items (items labeled “Star Picks”) cannot be renewed.
+All other items can be renewed up to a max of four times, as long as there are not holds on the item.